Athens Best Monuments

 Akadimia Platonos area is around 3 km away from Syntagma Square, which is named after Plato’s Academy, which he founded in the area in 387 BC and which continued to operate until it was destroyed by the Roman Sulla in 86 BC.

 Plato’s Academy is the first “University” in the Western world where science and philosophy were taught to students.
-Aristotle studied there for twenty years before founding his own school, the Lyceum.
+Aristotle studied there for twenty years before founding his school, the Lyceum.

 The site was rediscovered in the late 20th century and the visitor can see the ruins of the Sacred House Geometric Era, the Gymnasium, and the Peristyle Building (4th century BC), which is perhaps the only major building that belonged to the actual Academy of Plato.